Graph State-Space Models and Latent Relational Inference: Abstract

 \section{Abstract}

-State-space models constitute an effective modeling tool to describe multivariate time series and operate by maintaining an updated representation of the system state from which predictions are made.
-Within this framework, relational inductive biases, \eg, associated with functional dependencies existing among signals, are not explicitly exploited leaving unattended great opportunities for effective modeling approaches.
-The manuscript aims, for the first time, at filling this gap by matching state-space modeling and spatio-temporal data where the relational information, say the functional graph capturing latent dependencies, is learned directly from data and is allowed to change over time.
-Within a probabilistic formulation that accounts for the uncertainty in the data-generating process, an encoder-decoder architecture is proposed to learn the state-space model end-to-end on a downstream task.
-The proposed methodological framework generalizes several state-of-the-art methods and demonstrates to be effective in extracting meaningful relational information while achieving optimal forecasting performance in controlled environments.
+State-space models effectively model multivariate time series by updating over time a representation of the system state from which predictions are made.
+The state representation is usually a vector without any explicit structure.
+Relational inductive biases, e.g., associated with dependencies among input signals and state representations, are not explicitly exploited during processing, leaving unattended opportunities for effective modeling.
+The manuscript aims to fill this gap by matching state-space modeling and spatio-temporal data where the relational information, say the functional graph capturing latent dependencies, is learned directly from time series.
+In particular, we propose \emph{Graph State-Space Models}, a novel probabilistic framework that jointly learns state-space dynamics and latent relational structures end-to-end on downstream tasks.
+The proposed framework generalizes several state-of-the-art methods and, as we show, is effective in extracting meaningful latent relational structures and obtaining accurate forecasts.